eileenmcnaughton/nz.co.fuzion.extendedreport/README.md

 This extension is supported for the 5.x series as of the release of 5.0 and there is no intention to issue further releases for CiviCRM 4.x.
 That applies to bug fixes, new features and security patches.

+# As of 18 Jul 2018 a security release of CiviCRM has gone out.
+One of the issues in the release affects earlier versions of this extension.
+If you are using a CiviCRM version earlier than 5.3.1 with this extension your site will be insecure.
+If you do not choose to upgrade to 5.3.1 you are advised to uninstall this extension.